TannSan/symfony-console-marvel-api-searcher/README.md

 # symfony-console-marvel-api-searcher
 This PHP appliction uses the Symfony Console & Guzzle to search the Marvel API for comics, events, series and stories related to a character.
-It gives you the option to export the to 40 results as a CSV file.  **Requires PHP 7.1.3 or greater.**
+It gives you the option to export the top 40 results as a CSV file.  **Requires PHP 7.1.3 or greater.**

-Access to the Marvel API is free and requires registration with your email address: https://developer.marvel.com/
+Access to the Marvel API is free but does require registration: https://developer.marvel.com

 [Data provided by Marvel. © 2018 MARVEL](http://marvel.com)

 ## Installation
 1. Clone this repository: `git clone https://github.com/TannSan/symfony-console-marvel-api-searcher.git`
-2. Create your .env file in the project root.
-...There is a template file included called `.env.example` which you can rename
+2. Create your `.env` file in the project root.
+There is a template file included called `.env.example` which you can rename
-3. Set your Marvel API private and public keys in the .env file
+3. Set your Marvel API private and public keys in the `.env` file. ([Get them here](https://developer.marvel.com/account) after you create your Marvel account)
 4. Download dependancies: `composer update`

 ## Usage